Vexild/Blades-In-the-Dark-Dice-app/README.md

 For RPG audio elements app has sound buttons.
 For starters there're only two of them (pistol and dagger)

 ## Why dice roller?
-Isn't there enough of them?
+Are there not enough of them?

 I'm a pen-and-paper roleplaying person and I like tossing dice.
 Combining hobbies and course diploma work sounds good to me.